The only thing that was really keeping Ryan going was the visions of the bed that awaited him in Grandma and Grandpa's basement. It was like heaven.

 Ryan shrugged.
 "I don't know."

 "Well how about this: Cody's gonna get more chemo.
 Thoughts?"

 "You're making me feel like I'm being interviewed," Ryan laughed.
-"But yeah, he's gonna get it for, like, six more days and he's gonna get really sick from it."

 "So he won't get to come here and see his amazing grandfather," said Grandpa, and he grinned.

 “That sucks.
 Well then if he's not going to come see me, then I guess I'll have to go see him.”